oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 ### Limitations

-The current experimental support for Istio has the current limitations:
+The current experimental support for Istio has these limitations:

-* It is tested only with Istio 1.2.2, however it is tested with both single and multicluster installations of Istio.
+* It is tested with Istio 1.2.2 only, however it is tested with both single and multicluster installations of Istio.
 * Support is provided only for domains that are stored in persistent volumes and created with the provided sample using the WLST option.
-  We intend to support domain in image and WDT options as well, but that is not currently available.
+  We intend to support Domain in Image and WDT options as well, but that is not currently available.
 * Support is provided only for domains with a single dynamic cluster.
   Multiple clusters and configured clusters are not currently supported.